-The Core Curriculum and General Eduction Philosophy and Rationale
+The Core Curriculum at Trinity Valley Community College Philosophy and Rationale

 The Core Curriculum at Trinity Valley Community College provides students with a solid foundation of knowledge and skills which will assist them throughout life.
 The core is based upon developing competencies in oral and written communication, reading comprehension and analysis, computer usage, critical thinking, and mathematics.
 The core encompasses a breadth of content and courses ranging from the humanities and liberal arts to the social and natural sciences and from the visual and performing arts to mathematics and computer science.